razerpk/project-rank-up/README.md

 ## TODO

-- check stamina when going to mission
+-- Continuous: refactoring old code to be in line with new,
-- gain xp from mission, gain resources from mission
+removing unnecessary code

-- show levels based on xp
+- show levels based on xp, handle xp when leveling up

 - gain attribute points from levels and buttons to assign them
 - set attribute point bonuses to missions (and buildings?)